Contact Information

 Biography

-A partner at Jones Day based in the firm's Pittsburgh office, John Goetz is a first-chair lawyer with 30 years of experience defending companies in business and tort litigation.
+A partner at Jones Day based in the firm's Pittsburgh office, John Goetz is a first-chair lawyer with 36 years of experience defending companies in business and tort litigation.
 He has defended multinational companies such as Doncasters, Parker Hannifin, Penske Automotive, Pilatus Aircraft, R.J.
-Reynolds, Textron, U. S. Steel, Yamaha, and WESCO in trial and appellate courts across the U.S. and in Canada.
-He has litigated complex commercial disputes and has defended product liability actions in multiple forums.
+Reynolds, SMS Group, Textron, U. S. Steel, Yamaha, and WESCO in trial and appellate courts across the U.S. and in Canada.
+He has litigated complex commercial disputes, trade secret actions, and has defended product liability actions in multiple forums.
 He has also counseled companies in Europe, Asia, the Middle East and Australia.
 He obtained several injunctions preventing the federal government from enforcing a key provision of the Affordable Care Act in a landmark case decided by the U.S. Supreme Court.

-Goetz teaches deposition skills and negotiation skills as an adjunct professor at Duquesne University School of Law.
+Goetz teaches deposition skills and negotiation skills as an adjunct professor at the Thomas R. Kline School of Law of Duquesne University.
+He also previously taught public international aviation law.

 Education